 Consider the three following steps our team will navigate with you to increase user feedback and boost your survey responses:

-Some people prefer email, some text, and some social media.
+Some people prefer email, text, or social media.
 Others prefer to physically enter a branch.
 Regardless of where your members are, it's essential to communicate with them through their channel of choice.
 Then, ask yourself follow-up questions to ensure members are receiving effective survey requests:

 It's important to optimize the communication itself before your members can begin answering questions.